-Selection of reasonable alternatives to be carried forward in the EIS analysis was based on consideration of the following criteria.
+Selecting reasonable alternatives for the wharf locations to be carried forward in the EIS/OEIS analysis was based on consideration of the following criteria.
 A brief description of the criteria is provided below.

-- Practicability (with sub-criteria) - Meets security/force protection requirements - o Meets operational/navigational characteristics - Cost, technology, and logistics - Avoids/minimizes environmental impacts to the extent practicable
+- Practicability (with sub-criteria) - o Meets security/force protection requirements - o Meets operational/navigational characteristics - o Cost, technology, and logistics - Avoids/minimizes environmental impacts to the extent practicable